Across the nation, far too few Black and Latino children attend a high-quality state-funded preschool

 How well is your state serving its Black and Latino 3- and 4-year-olds?

-Scroll over the scatterplot to see how each state is doing then click to learn more
+Scroll over the scatterplot to see how each state is doing then click the dot to learn more (If you are viewing on a mobile device, tap the dot once for more information, and a second time to be taken to the state profile.)

 States excluded from our analysis